cypress-io/cypress-documentation/source/guides/references/error-messages.md

 You did not pass the `--parallel` flag, but this run's group was originally created with the `--parallel` flag.

-You must use the `--parallel` flag with this group.
+You must use the {% "`--parallel`" cypress-run-parallel %} flag with this group.

+Please review {% url "environment variables" environment-variables %} documentation to learn more.

 ## {% fa fa-exclamation-triangle red %} Cannot parallelize tests on a stale run

 You are attempting to pass the `--parallel` flag to a run that was completed over 24 hours ago.

 You cannot run tests on a run that has been complete for that long.

+Please review {% url "parallelization" parallelization %} documentation to learn more.

 ## {% fa fa-exclamation-triangle red %} Run is not accepting any new groups